-The equation is evident: respect for international humanitarian law equals reduced human suffering
+The equation is evident: Respect for IHL equals reduced human suffering

 Statement delivered by the ICRC President Peter Maurer at the Alliance for Multilateralism High Level Segment, a Side event of the Human Rights Council, 24 February 2020.